MrToto12/classroom-manager/README.md

 5. [Credits](#credits)

 ## About
-This project is classwork for **"Programming Paradigms"** course at Univerisdad Siglo 21 to demonstrate our knowledge in design patterns and user interface in Java Swing.
+This project is coursework for the **"Programming Paradigms"** course at Universidad Siglo 21, aimed at demonstrating our understanding in design patterns and user interface development using _Java Swing_.

 ## Project Goal and Design Patterns Implemented
 The project aim is to design and implement a classroom manager where we can create, modify and delete courses, professors and students and manage the courses inscriptions.
 We had to use different **design patterns** in the implementation and make a fully functional **UI** with Java Swing.

 This project implements the following design patterns:
 * Abstract Factory: Implemented in the professors and students creation through the _PersonaFactory_ class
 * Strategy: Implementd in _HasLegajo_ interface to allow future extensions or variations of the way legacy is created for classes that implement this interface.